What Is Inherited Retinal Dystrophy?

-If your regular eye doctor (optometrist) thinks you may have an IRD, they’ll likely refer you to a specialist in eye diseases called an ophthalmologist.
+If your regular eye doctor thinks you have an IRD, they’ll likely refer you to a specialist in eye diseases.
+This could be a retinal specialist or an ophthalmologist.
 This doctor will perform an exam to check your retina and other parts of your eyes.
-They’ll ask about your symptoms, and whether any of your family members have retinal disease.
+They’ll ask about your symptoms and whether any of your family members have retinal disease.
 Then they’ll use tools like these to take a closer look at your retina and other parts of your eye:

 Electroretinogram (ERG) measures the electrical activity in your rods and cones.
 It can show how well these cells respond to light.
 Less electrical activity may mean your rods and cones aren't working like they should.